(Redirected from Adolfo Luque)

 Luque returned to the CWL in 1919-1920, now as player-manager for Almendares.
 He guided them to a title at 21-5 and went 10-4.
 He tied José Acosta for the league lead in games pitched (15) and led in wins, two ahead of Acosta.
 He ran into trouble, though, when he attacked umpire Sirique González and was suspended for three games as a result.
 For the 1920 Reds, he posted a 13-9, 2.51 record with 2 saves, pitching both as a starter and reliever.
 He also hit .266/.347/.313, posting a better OPS than four of the Reds' starting position players.
 He was 6th in the 1920 NL in ERA (between Dutch Ruether and Bill Doak), 3rd in WHIP (behind Babe Adams and Wilbur Cooper) and easily allowed the fewest hits per 9 IP (7.28, further ahead of #2 Ruether than Ruether was ahead of #10).

 In the winter of 1920-1921, he again reacted badly to an umpire's call, pulling his team from the field as a protest against a decision by Pájaro Cabrera.
 This time, he was suspended 16 games.
 Almendares lost as Habana rallied past them while Luque was out.
 On the mound, he was 3-1 with a 1.01 ERA (258 ERA+) and would have had a good shot at the win lead (Acosta had 6) had he not been suspended.
 He still tied Acosta for first in shutouts (2) and led in ERA (.61 ahead of Cheo Hernández).
 He was 17-19 with 3 saves for the Reds in 1921 while hitting .270/.289/.351, placing on the NL leaderboard in Wins Above Replacement (5.0, 8th, the best Reds player), wins (tied for 8th with Rube Marquard), WHIP (1.26, 5th, between Doak and Mule Watson), games pitched (41, tied for 8th with Art Nehf), complete games (25, 3rd, behind Burleigh Grimes and Cooper), shutouts (3, tied for first with 7 others) and losses (tied for 2nd with Jimmy Ring).
+He was the first Latino to lead a major league in shutouts.
+While Luque would lead again, no other Latino would do so until Hiram Bithorn over 20 years later.
 He did not pitch that winter in Cuba due to an emergency operation.
 He managed Almendares to a 1-4 record before the season ended early due to financial troubles (many players had gone to Mexico, where money was better), the shortest CWL season since the 1880s.

 The CWL season was very short in 1921, not extending into 1922, due to financial troubles; Luque managed Almendares to a 1-4 record then asked the season be ended.
 Only Almendares and Habana had suited up teams with an exodus of players to Mexico.